aufasodik/tp/docs/DeveloperGuide.md

 * Computer Science students mass applying for internships
 * Well-accustomed to CLI-interfaces and prefers keyboard shortcuts over GUI interfaces
 * Fast typist who prefers typing to mouse interactions
-* Tends to be forgetful about deadlines
 * Makes occasional data entry mistakes
 * Needs to manage a significant number of internship applications simultaneously
 * Is reasonably comfortable using CLI apps

-**Value proposition**: Helps students keep track of prospective and current internship companies and their application status in a centralized location, with reminders for upcoming application deadlines, interviews, and assessments.
+**Value proposition**: Helps students keep track of prospective and current internship companies and their application status in a centralized location.
 Manages applications faster than a typical mouse/GUI driven app.

 ### User stories